How much do YOU really know about our annual frightfest? Here are all the Halloween facts you need!

 The word ‘Halloween’ originates from ‘All Hallows Eve’

 We think Halloween is a bit catchier.

 Jack O'Lanterns are named after a fellow called Stingy Jack!

 Stingy Jack was a man who, according to Irish mythology - tricked the devil... as a result, he was forbidden entrance into both heaven and hell.
 He was condemned to wander the earth, waving his lantern to lead people away from their paths!

 Halloween in Hong Kong is known as 'Yue Lan'

-Which translates to “Festival of the Hungry Ghosts” - during which fires are lit and food and gifts are offered to placate potentially vengeful and angry spirits!
+Which translates to “Festival of the Hungry Ghosts” - during which fires are lit and food and gifts are offered up to all those angry spirits!